yusun-lab/WebXR-Interactive-Panel/README.md

-# WebXR Canvas Panel
+# WebXR Interactive Panel

-An interactive WebXR application featuring a canvas panel that responds to VR controller interactions.
+An interactive WebXR application featuring a dynamic canvas panel that responds to VR controller interactions.
 Built with Three.js and Vite.

 ## Features